bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 #### Pay Address Request

 This request format provides a simple payment interface.
+Note that the fee is calculated by the wallet and is not included when calculating automatic payment limits.
+The addresses define the cryptocurrency, so MUST contain the appropriate prefix (e.g. bitcoincash:, bitcoin: etc).

+Additional undefined fields **MUST** be ignored, but included in any signature check.

 tdpp://<appname>/sendto?[amtN=<amount>]&[addrN=<address>]&[sig=<string>]